-On average, someone in the United States has a stroke every 40 seconds.
+On average, every 40 seconds, someone in the United States has a stroke.
 While age is the major risk factor, people who have a stroke are likely to have more than one risk factor.

 Overall Cardiovascular Risk

-The ACC/AHA recommend using this risk equation to calculate 10-year risk in patients, ages 40 to 79 years old.
-A separate calculation is used to estimate lifetime risk for heart attack or stroke in patients starting at age 20 years.
+The ACC/AHA recommend using this risk equation to calculate 10-year risk in people, ages 40 to 79 years old.
+A separate calculation is used to estimate lifetime risk for heart attack or stroke in people starting at age 20 years.